 Sarah Bickford, from slave to owner of a water company

 Sarah Gammon Bickford was born on Christmas Day, 1855.
-She started as a chambermaid, and became an administrator and entrepreneur.
+She was a Black chambermaid who became an administrator and entrepreneur.

 She was born a slave on the Blair Plantation near Greensboro, North Carolina.
 After the Civil War she lived with an aunt in Knoxville, TN, and changed her last name to her aunt’s name, Gammon.
 In 1870, Knoxville Judge John L. Murphy was appointed to a judicial post in Virginia City, Montana Territory, and Sarah, at the age of 15, was offered a job caring for the Murphy children.
 The family arrived in Virginia City, Montana in January 1871.

 During Virginia City’s gold rush, Sarah quickly found work as a chambermaid at Virginia City’s Madison House Hotel.
 In 1872, she married William Leonard Brown, a successful gold miner.
 They had two sons and a daughter.
 Within a few years, however, both her sons and her husband died of diphtheria.
 She and surviving child Eva relocated to Laurin, Montana Territory, where they lived with a merchant family.
 Two years later, Sarah married Stephen Bickford, a white man from Maine.
 The couple had four children, Elmer in 1884, Harriett in 1887, Helena in 1890, and Mabel in 1892.